 any contamination caused by leaks from the abandoned UPSS are addressed during redevelopment/sale of property etc.

 Until an abandoned UPSS has been permanently decommissioned, in accordance with regulation 37 of the UPSS Regulations, or it was decommissioned in accordance with the Environmental Management and Pollution Control (Underground Petroleum Storage Systems) Regulations 2010, it is still considered to be an abandoned UPSS, regardless of whether it has been filled with water or another substance.

 If an abandoned UPSS was 'decommissioned' by filling with water, prior to the commencement of the UPSS Regulations in 2010, it is still an abandoned storage system, and this is not considered permanent decommissioning (as it wasn't undertaken in accordance with the UPSS Regulations).
 If a person decides to remove (or decommission in situ if necessary) the abandoned UPSS this must be done in accordance with regulation 37.

-if an abandoned UPSS was grout filled in-situ, prior to the commencement of the UPSS Regulations in 2010, whether the UPSS is left in situ or removed, an assessment must be conducted to determine whether petroleum has contaminated soil and groundwater in the vicinity of the storage system in accordance with regulation 37.
+If an abandoned UPSS was grout filled in-situ, prior to the commencement of the UPSS Regulations in 2010, and the UPSS is removed, an assessment must be conducted to determine whether petroleum has contaminated soil and groundwater in the vicinity of the storage system in accordance with regulation 37.

 Please note that WorkSafe Tasmania also has requirements in relation to the decommissioning of underground petroleum storage systems.